 The FBI have identified the group as the DarkSide ransomware group, according to a recent post by the New York Times.
 There is evidence that the group is based in Russia, although the group claims to be “apolitical”, and not a part of any state-sponsored operation.

 The DarkSide ransomware group released their RaaS (Ransomware-as-a-Service) in August of 2020, which includes an affiliate program that offers 10-25% of the proceeds.
-While Colonial Pipeline have resumed operations, the group have since targeted other companies, including construction companies and various other product resellers in the US.
+While Colonial Pipeline has resumed operations, the group has since targeted other companies, including construction companies and various other product resellers in the US.

 Given that DarkSide provides RaaS, they may have a potentially large affiliate network, which makes it difficult to know exactly how much direct involvement the group has in these attacks.

 What Makes DarkSide Ransomware Attacks Different?